divyam-goel/ML-using-MapReduce-and-Spark/KMeans/Bisecting-KMeans/Spark/README.md

  ## Steps to Run the Script
   - Start HDFS Namenode and Datanode Servers
-  - Add train and test data to HDFS
+  - Add data to HDFS
     - `hdfs dfs -mkdir -p input`
     - `hdfs dfs -put <path_to_data_file_on_your_local_filesystem> input`
   - Change your current directory to this directory